WallarooLabs/wally/book/python/word-count.md

 Wallaroo's Python API allows a programmer to indicate that the output of a computation is meant to be treated as a single output by using the `compute` method.
 This allows us, for example, to split some text into words and have that list of words treated as a single item by Wallaroo.
 In our word splitting case, that isn't what we want.
 We want each word to be handled individually. `compute_multi` lets us tell Wallaroo that each of these words is a new message and should be handled individually.

 By using `compute_multi`, each word will be handled individually.
 This allows us to then route each one based on its first letter for counting.
-If you look below, you can see that our word partitioning function is excepting words, not a list, which makes sense.
+If you look below, you can see that our word partitioning function is expecting words, not a list, which makes sense.

 ```python
 class WordPartitionFunction(object):